The Ultimate Guide to FCP X Proxies: Make Final Cut Faster

 Organize Your Media on Your Hard Drive

 Before we even open up FCP X, let’s do a little media housekeeping.
-First, I strongly suggest you organize your entire edit into a single container folder, and then organize all of your camera media into its own container folder.
+First, I strongly suggest you organize your entire edit into a single container folder.
+Then organize all of your camera media into its own container folder.

-For example, the footage you’ll see in the screenshots throughout this article comes from a commercial shoot for a fashion line called NIA.
+For example, the footage you’ll see throughout this article comes from a commercial shoot for a fashion line called NIA.
 My top-level folder is named NIA_COMMERCIAL_EDIT and immediately inside, my camera media container folder is named NIA_CAMERA_MEDIA.
-All of my camera media gets copied directly into this folder, with as many subfolders for shoot dates, camera cards, pickups, etc., as needed.
+All of my camera media gets copied directly into this folder.
+And I use as many subfolders for shoot dates, camera cards, pickups, etc., as needed.

 Generally, I create similar folders for graphics, music, voiceovers.
 That way I know where everything is at a glance.